Hantzley/spark-bot-google-vision/README.md

 # Webex Teams Bot with Google Vision API integration

 This Webex Teams Bot uses Google Vision to analyze images sent to it.
-You can either send a URL of an image or you can post the image itself into the WebEx Teams room.
+You can either send a URL of an image or you can post the image itself to the bot.